How to Work on a Project Using SharePoint [+Template]

 This is the third part of a multipart series on managing a project with the Free SharePoint Project Management Template.
 Catch up on the previous articles in the series on project initiation and project planning.

 If you have been following my series on how to manage a project with the Free SharePoint Project Management Template, welcome to the third step – working the project.

 During this third stage of the project, you and your team can leverage a range of tools and reports in the Free SharePoint Project Management Template to complete the work.

 To help deliver a successful project, team members should be able to find, do, and update their work quickly and easily.

-It’s also essential to have a transparent issue management process in place; otherwise, problems will fall through the cracks!
+It’s also essential to have a simple issue management process in place; otherwise, problems will fall through the cracks!

 The Free SharePoint Template helps you to implement these requirements using work and issue reports (found on the Quick Launch) and the project homepage.*